 In this section, Hybrid SOA and TEO technique is explained.
-The SOA method possesses a better global search capability, when TEO method possesses strong local search capability.
-To enhance the local search capability of the SOA algorithm, this work develops hybrid optimization approaches.
-At first, for optimization one of the two techniques is arbitrarily chosen in the roulette manner.

-From eq.
-(9) to (14), this algorithm arbitrarily chooses for the location update of this iteration, and creates employ of the benefits of the two equations to update the location, therefore strengthen the optimization capability.
-P_s saves the optimal solution as well as updates the location of the search agents, T_i^{env} indicates the preceding temperature of the object c_1, c_2 indicates the controlling variables, L indicates the maximum iteration number.
+The SOA method possesses a global search capability, better when method possesses strong local search capability.
+To enhance the local search capability of the SOA algorithm, this work develops hybrid optimization approaches. optimization one of the two techniques is arbitrarily chosen in the roulette manner.
+(14),this arbitrarily to chooses for the location update of this iteration, and creates employ of the benefits of the two equations to update the location, therefore strengthen the optimization capability.
+Ps saves the optimal solution as well as updates the location of the search agents, $T_i^{env}$ indicates the preceding temperature of the object $c_1, c_2$ indicates the controlling variables, Lindicates the maximum iteration number.